FREQUENTLY ASKED QUESTIONS

 Do you treat _____?

-Yes: You may know exactly what your diagnosis or complaint entails, or you may feel alone.
-Either way, we are here for you.
-After intern training with the world’s best, Valerie has continued to treat exclusively pelvic health conditions all day, every day, for 10 years.
-You are certainly in understanding and knowledgeable hands.
+Yes: Whether you know exactly what your diagnosis or complaint entails, or you are just beginning, we are here for you.
+After intern training with the world’s best, our therapists continue to treat exclusively pelvic health conditions all day, every day, for more than a decade.
+You are in understanding and knowledgeable hands.

 There is treatment for this?
 Physical Therapy for my…?

 Physical Therapists treat muscles, ligaments, nerves, soft tissue, scar, coordination, balance, proprioception, strength, and optimize performance.
-You get sent to PT for other trauma, injury, or surgery, so why not for this?
-When you think of the pelvic floor and surrounding structures, it is physiologically the same as any other area of the body, we just don’t talk about it as often (yet).
+You get sent to PT for other injury or surgery, so why not for this?
+When you think of the pelvic floor and surrounding structures, it is the same as any other area of the body, we just don’t talk about it as often (yet).